by Rebecca Parsons - Southern California-based surfer and travel writer

 Over 300 days of offshore winds

-Located on the west coast of Nicaragua, Popoyo is a dreamscape for surfers.
-A rocky, dirt road deposits you into the heart of a small, remote village where the lifestyle is all about the surf.
-While many breaks revolve around swells, storms, and tides, Popoyo is consistent year round.
-The spot receives over 300 days of offshore winds annually and, as a result, is often regarded as one of the best surf spots in the country.
+The spot receives over 300 days of offshore winds annually and, as a result, is often regarded as one of the best surf destinations in the country.
 Like most of Central America, Popoyo experiences a dry season and a wet season, so plan your trip accordingly.

 From beginner to expert, Popoyo has breaks for every level of surfer